Asclepias tuberosa

 Asclepias tuberosa, commonly known as butterfly weed, is a species of milkweed native to eastern and southwestern North America.
 It is commonly known as butterfly weed because of the butterflies that are attracted to the plant by its color and its copious production of nectar.

 Description

 It is a perennial plant growing to 0.3-1 m tall.
 The leaves are spirally arranged, lanceolate, 3–12 cm long, and 2–3 cm broad.

 From April to September, in the upper axils, 7.5 cm–wide umbels of orange, yellow or red flowers 1.5 cm wide appear.
 They each have five petals and five sepals.
 It is uncertain if reddish flowers are due to soil mineral content, ecotype genetic differentiation, or both.
-A cultivar named 'Hello Yellow' typically has more yellowish flowers than ordinary examples of this plant.
+A cultivar named "hello yellow" typically has more yellowish flowers than ordinary examples of this plant.

 The fruit pod is 7.5-15 cm long, containing many long-haired seeds.

 Similar species

 The plant looks similar to the lanceolate milkweed (Asclepias lanceolata), but is uniquely identified by the larger number of flowers, and the hairy stems that are not milky when broken.
 It is most commonly found in fields with dry soil.

+Tropical milkweed (Asclepias curassavica) can resemble Asclepias tuberosa in its red form but also lacks hairy stems.